 There are several types of liability systems that several liability may refer to, and some of these include the following:

 There are different types of tort liability involving various factors.
 A tortfeasor may be responsible for injuring multiple parties, or multiple tortfeasors may be liable for wounding one person.
-In some cases, the victim may also be liable for contributing to their own injuries.
+Sometimes, the victim may also be liable for contributing to their injuries.

 Liability in civil torts can take one or multiple forms, depending on the case’s circumstances, such as joint liability, vicarious liability, strict liability, and parent liability.